odoo/odoo/doc/howtos/backend.rst

     odoo-bin

-The server is stopped by hitting ``Ctrl-C`` twice from the terminal, or by killing the corresponding OS process.
+.. note:: The server is stopped by hitting ``Ctrl-C`` once from the terminal.

+    Hitting ``Ctrl-C`` a second time (or killing the corresponding OS process) will force the shutdown.

+    Additional information on odoo-bin usage can be found :ref:`here <reference/cmdline>`:

 Build an Odoo module
 ====================